RhysWhite/branchsnv/README.md

 ![Status: alpha](https://img.shields.io/badge/status-alpha-orange)

-**Identify nucleotide states that distinguish a clade and substitutions that reconstruct to a selected phylogenetic branch — without manual spreadsheet comparison.**
+**Identify nucleotide states that distinguish a clade and substitutions that reconstruct to a selected phylogenetic branch — without manual comparison.**

 BRANCHSNV is a dependency-free Python command-line tool for rooted bacterial phylogenies and transposed NEXUS SNV matrices.
 It validates exact taxon